Skip to main content

 Spread Photo

-Many times on larger projects, there are just too many details to discuss in one sitting, we can just schedule another appointment to continue.
-In the mean time, I get a chance to get together any samples that you would like to see.
-Sometimes, a third meeting is necessary.
+Many times on larger projects, there are just too many details to discuss in one meeting, and it may take another.
 I will try to be as flexible and prompt as possible so that we can meet on your schedule, work out all the details, and proceed toward the goal of a beautiful kitchen and a happy client/cabinetmaker relationship.

 Spread Photo